Jomoul Francois

-Jomoul Anthony Francois (born 4 September 1995) is a Trinidadian footballer who plays as a midfielder, winger or forward for Druk Lhayul FC.
+Jomoul Anthony Francois (born 4 September 1995) is a Trinidadian professional footballer who plays as a midfielder.

 Career

 In 2019, Francois signed for Trinidadian side Rangers (La Horquetta).
 Before the second half of 2019–20, he signed for Independiente (El Salvador) in El Salvador.
 In 2021, he signed for Nepalese club Friends Club.
 Francois was top scorer of the 2021–22 Martyr's Memorial A-Division League with 7 goals.
 In 2022, he signed for Druk Lhayul FC in Bhutan.